Social Media Content Jobs in USA with Visa Sponsorship

 Which industries are most likely to sponsor social media content roles?

 Technology, e-commerce, media, entertainment, and consumer goods companies sponsor the most social media content positions.
 Larger organizations with dedicated immigration counsel are more likely to navigate the specialty occupation classification successfully than small businesses or startups without prior sponsorship experience.
-Agencies and SaaS companies with international workforces tend to have established processes for H-1B petitions in marketing and content roles.
+Agencies and SaaS companies with international workforces tend to have established processes for H-1B visa petitions in marketing and content roles.

 Does my degree field matter when applying for sponsored social media content jobs?